 First, we were made to believe that since the arrival of the Sakyamuni Buddha statue in Lhasa, the monks planned to adorn it with different flowers to be used for offering during the bleak winter of Tibet.
 And since getting flowers during this time was difficult, the monks then plan to use Dri (the female yak) butter.

-While the second version of the origin of the Tibetan butter sculpture lies with Tsongkhapa(the founder of Gelug sect) according to his dream.
+While the second version of the origin of the Tibetan butter sculpture lay with Tsongkhapa(the founder of Gelug sect) according to his dream.
 He dreamed that the thorns turned to be a bright lamp, the weeds turned into flowers, countless rare treasures, colorful and brilliant.
 Tsongkhapa then instructed the Tibetan monks to carve a sculpture with butter to successfully visualize his legendary dream.
 Later, the butter sculpture being displayed everywhere in the Tibetan temples and monasteries.

-Tibetan Buddhism Prostration - How and Why to Make Prostrations
+- Tibetan Buddhism Prostration - How and Why to Make Prostrations